 CDP’s water program helps institutional investors, companies and policy makers better understand the business risks and opportunities associated with water scarcity/stress and other water-related issues by increasing the availability of high quality business information on this critical issue.

-Water is becoming an increasingly important strategic issue for businesses: in 2013, almost three quarters of Global 500 respondents (70%) identified water as a substantive business risk.
-For some respondents, anticipated financial impacts are as high as US$1 billion, and the majority (64%) of reported risks are expected to impact now or within the next five years.
+Water is becoming an increasingly important strategic issue for businesses: in 2014, almost three quarters of Global 500 respondents (68%) report water poses a substantive risk to their business.
+For some respondents, anticipated financial impacts are as high as US$1 billion, and for the first time, almost a quarter (22%) report that issues around water could limit the growth of their business.
 Through increased disclosure, CDP believes that companies will be better positioned to both understand and manage water-related risks and that the information provided will drive better decision making by investors, policy makers and other interested stakeholders.

 The CDP water questionnaire is sent to a subset of the: